Debajyotidatta1/Dev_fitness/README.md

 # Webdev_project
-This a simple landing page using html, css and javascript.
+This is a simple landing page using html, css and javascript.